nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 Check out the [nebula-release-plugin GitHub page](https://github.com/nebula-plugins/nebula-release-plugin) for details on how to use it.

+### nebula-bintray-plugin
+The goal of this plugin is to remove much of the boilerplate required in using the existing [gradle-bintray-plugin](https://github.com/bintray/gradle-bintray-plugin).
+The goal is allow users to apply the plugin and publish to [Bintray](https://bintray.com/) with very little ceremony.

+Check out the [nebula-bintray-plugin page](https://github.com/nebula-plugins/nebula-bintray-plugin) for details on how to use it.

 ### gradle-git-scm-plugin
 The goal of this plugin is to allow for the execution of [Git](https://git-scm.com/) commands from a Gradle build.